 Searching for specific technical, academic or legal information on the Internet is increasingly a long, difficult, convoluted and frustrating task.
-Why is this, and what can be done to make precise searches easier and faster?
+Why?
+And what can be done to make precise searches easier and faster?
 [PDF]

 Searching for something you want to buy, or for coverage of mainstream academic and technical subjects such as "number theory" or "HTML tag definitions" is easy.
 For this kind of search, the Web search engines are great.